EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 ## Delete address space

-To delete an address space, call `deleteAddressSpace` passing the Metadata object associated with the address to delete.
+To delete an address space, call `deleteAddressSpace` passing the ObjectMeta object associated with the address to delete.

 ```